ByNoMeans/Bash-Prompt/README.md

 ## Tips

-View [here](https://unix.stackexchange.com/questions/124407/what-color-codes-can-i-use-in-my-ps1-prompt) to get a complete description and explanation of ANSI colors, along with a complete graphic depicting all colors and their corresponding ANSI codes.
+View [here](https://unix.stackexchange.com/questions/124407/what-color-codes-can-i-use-in-my-ps1-prompt) to get a complete description and explanation of ANSI colors, along with a complete graphic depicting all colors and their corresponding ANSI codes (very handy if you wish to customize).

 View [here](https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html) to see all backslash-escaped characters.
 For example, `\W` provides the absolute current working directory, and `\A` provides the time (to the minute) expressed in military time.